-- 3. An Administrative Member (the Associate Dean for Student Affairs or, if the Associate Dean for Student Affairs is unable to serve, the Assistant Dean for Student Affairs). - 4.
+- 2. Two faculty advisors appointed by the Dean of the College of Law. - 3.
+An Administrative Member (the Associate Dean for Student Affairs or, if the Associate Dean for Student Affairs is unable to serve, the Assistant Dean for Student Affairs). - 4.
 A faculty member from another college within the University of Florida appointed by the Dean of the College of Law. - 5.
-The University's administrative liaison from the Office of Student Conduct and Conflict Resolution. - (c) Student Members of the Student Honor Committee. - 1.
+The University's administrative liaison from the Office of Student Conduct and Conflict Resolution. - 6.
+A majority of the voting members shall be students. - (c) Student Members of the Student Honor Committee. - 1.
 Eligibility and Duties.
 Students are eligible to serve on the Student Honor Committee if they meet University requirements for full participation in campus activities.

 A student who serves on the Student Honor Committee undertakes to make a good faith effort to perform the duties of a student member as set forth in the Procedure Manual. - 2.
 Removal of Student Honor Committee Members.
 The Student Honor Committee may remove a student member by a 2/3 vote of all the voting members for good cause shown.
 Good cause includes (but is not limited to) any failure of a student member to make a good faith effort to perform the duties of a student member as set forth in the Procedure Manual. - 3.
 Student Honor Committee Officers.
 The Committee shall select from its student members a Chair, a Vice-Chair, and a Secretary.
 Officers serve at the pleasure of the Committee.
 The Committee can remove any officer at any time and for any reason by a vote of 2/3 of all the Committee's voting members. - (d) Voting Rights of Committee Members.